Everything You Need to Know About Mezcal

 Casamigos Mezcal Joven

-Mezcal Joven is a recent addition to the billion-dollar tequila company Casamigos.
-A fifth-generation mezcal-producing family brought it to founders George Clooney, Rande Gerber, and Mike Meldman, who loved it and added it to their portfolio.
+In 2018, the billion-dollar tequila company Casamigos added Mezcal Joven to its extensive portfolio.
+A fifth-generation mezcal-producing family brought it to Casamigos founders George Clooney, Rande Gerber, and Mike Meldman, who loved it and added it to their portfolio.
 It’s a small-batch mezcal with notes of black pepper, which gives the spirit a subtly smoky taste that’s not too overpowering and leads to a long, silky finish.

 Lobos 1707